 The Saskatchewan Government recently proposed amendments to The Saskatchewan Employment Act which aim to improve workplace health and safety and to better meet the needs of changing workplaces.

-The Saskatchewan Government introduced Bill 91, An Act to amend The Saskatchewan Employment Act (the “Amendment Act 2022”) on November 3, 2022.
+The Saskatchewan Government introduced Bill 91, The Saskatchewan Employment (Part III) Amendment Act, 2022 (the “Amendment Act, 2022”).
 Many of the proposed amendments are the result of a review and public consultation conducted by the Ministry of Labour Relations and Workplace Safety from 2021-2022.
 The most notable potential changes include expanding the definition of a worker and changes to provisions surrounding violence, harassment and workplace investigations.

 Definition of Worker